d3fr0ggy/d3fr0ggy.github.io/_posts/2020-3-9-BSidesDoha - It's Just a Photo.md

 ![alt text](https://github.com/deFr0ggy/deFr0ggy.github.io/blob/master/images/Its-Just-a-Photo/logo.png)

-I along with @BeeFaauBee participated in BSidesDoha-CTF remotely but didn't make it to the top due to time issues as we have to work and travel a lot.
+I along with **BeeFaauBee09** participated in BSidesDoha-CTF remotely but didn't make it to the top due to time issues as we have to work and travel a lot.
 Although we gave it a try and found the challenges to be pretty basic.
-***

 This is going to be the solution of the BSidesDoha - **It's Just a Photo** challenge which can be found in the MISC challenges.

 ![alt text](https://github.com/deFr0ggy/deFr0ggy.github.io/blob/master/images/Its-Just-a-Photo/main.png)
-***

 As the name suggests this challenge has to do something with steganography.
 This challenge provides us with an image.
 We opened the image with "eog" and found it to be like this.

 ![alt text](https://github.com/deFr0ggy/deFr0ggy.github.io/blob/master/images/Its-Just-a-Photo/img1.png)